 - receive the same top-level education as studying on campus

 - balance study with work, family or financial commitments

 - your degree testamur does not indicate that you studied by distance education

 International Student Application Process

 - Apply now by selecting the appropriate form.
-If you intend to study in Higher Education, you need to complete the Genuine Temporary Entrant (GTE) pack here.
+If you intend to study in Higher Education, you need to complete the Genuine Temporary Entrant (GTE) pack and attach this document to your online application form here.

 - Your application will be assessed according to the academic entry requirements for your chosen award.